Being Legal in the Czech Republic

 Alternately, one can base their permanent residency on five years of continuous visas in the Czech Republic.

-Permanent residency will give you all the rights and freedoms of a Czech citizen with the exception of being able to vote in national elections.
+Permanent residency will give you all the rights and freedoms of a Czech citizen with the exception of being able to vote in some elections.

 If you are a non-European Union citizen, you will likely have to sit a basic Czech language test as part of your application process; EU citizens are exempt from this requirement.